Islandora/documentation/docs/contributing/running-custom-code.md

-# Running Custom Code
+# Running Custom Code (Testing a Pull Request)

 If you are testing a pull request, or for other reasons need to replace the "official" code with code that's in a PR, or a different branch or fork, this page offers two methods.

-This page applies to Drupal module, theme, or recipe code, or any other project that is managed by Composer.
+This documentation applies to Drupal modules, themes, and recipes, or any other project that is managed by Composer.

 !!! note "Can't I just `git clone`?"
     When managing a site with Composer, it's very fragile to use commands